 In order to reduce the risk of damage, prepping your hair and making sure it is in good condition can mean the difference between silky, smooth strands and a fuzzy, damaged mop.
 You’re going to want to take a few preemptive steps to build up the strength of your hair.
 You can’t bleach damaged hair (well, you can, but it won’t look good), so its pays to invest in some conditioning hair masks and hydrating treatments.

 “Bleach essentially strips the hair of moisture, so I would always recommend regular deep hydrating masks for anyone that bleaches their hair or is looking to do so,” says Ngata.
-“De Lorenzo’s Essential Treatments Equilibrium is a great option that anyone can use at home, both overnight or in the shower, that helps restore and repair the hair.”
+“De Lorenzo’s Essential Treatments Equilibrium ($28.50 at De Lorenzo) is a great option that anyone can use at home, both overnight or in the shower, that helps restore and repair the hair.”

 What tools and products do you need to bleach your own hair?